Chargeback Rebuttal Letters: The Complete Guide

-If you want to fight an invalid chargeback, you need to create a dispute response.
+If you want to fight an invalid chargeback, you need to create a dispute response (sometimes called a chargeback representment).
 A dispute response is a package of documents that serve as compelling evidence for the argument you are trying to make.
 This package should include a chargeback rebuttal letter.

 Use this detailed guide to create rebuttal letters that have a positive impact on your business’s reputation, win rates, and revenue recovery efforts.

 What is a Chargeback Rebuttal Letter?

 A chargeback rebuttal letter is a type of cover letter.
 And a cover letter is defined as a letter that is sent with, and explains the contents of, another document.

 For example, a cover letter is often sent with a resume or job application.
 The cover letter gives an overview of why the applicant would be a good fit for the position, and the claims are supported with evidence in the attached resume.

 Your chargeback rebuttal letter serves a similar purpose.
 The letter introduces the chargeback response package and gives an overview of the important information it contains.